stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

     1PM-2PM PST, via [Zoom][url_ob_zoom]

-These one-hour sessions are a brief introduction to Sherlock's layout, its scheduler, the different file systems available on the cluster, as well as some job submission and software installation best practices for new users.
+These one-hour sessions are a brief introduction to Sherlock's layout, its scheduler, the different filesystems available on the cluster, as well as some job submission and software installation best practices for new users.
 They are a good intro course if you are new to Sherlock or HPC in general.